discordjs/guide/guide/interactions/slash-commands.md

 Refer to the Discord API documentation for detailed explanations on the [`SUB_COMMAND` and `SUB_COMMAND_GROUP` option types](https://discord.com/developers/docs/interactions/application-commands#subcommands-and-subcommand-groups).
 :::

-* `SUB_COMMAND` sets the option to be a subcommand
+* `Subcommand` sets the option to be a subcommand
-* `SUB_COMMAND_GROUP` sets the option to be a subcommand group
+* `SubcommandGroup` sets the option to be a subcommand group
-* `STRING` sets the option to require a string value
+* `String` sets the option to require a string value
-* `INTEGER` sets the option to require an integer value
+* `Integer` sets the option to require an integer value
-* `BOOLEAN` sets the option to require a boolean value
+* `Number` sets the option to require a decimal (also known as a floating point) value
-* `USER` sets the option to require a user or snowflake as value
+* `Boolean` sets the option to require a boolean value
-* `CHANNEL` sets the option to require a channel or snowflake as value
+* `User` sets the option to require a user or snowflake as value
-* `ROLE` sets the option to require a role or snowflake as value
+* `Channel` sets the option to require a channel or snowflake as value
-* `MENTIONABLE` sets the option to require a user, role or snowflake as value
+* `Role` sets the option to require a role or snowflake as value
-* `NUMBER` sets the option to require a decimal (also known as a floating point) value
+* `Mentionable` sets the option to require a user, role or snowflake as value
-* `ATTACHMENT` sets the option to require an attachment
+* `Attachment` sets the option to require an attachment

 ### Choices

-The `STRING` and `INTEGER` option types both can have `choices`. `choices` are a set of predetermined values users can pick from when selecting the option that contains them.
+The `String`, `Number` & `Integer` option types can have `choices`. `choices` are a set of predetermined values users can pick from when selecting the option that contains them.

 ::: warning
 If you specify `choices` for an option, they'll be the **only** valid values users can pick!